Standard Tire Balance and Rotate with Visual Brake Friction Inspection starts at $49.97.

 Tire rotation helps to equalize tread wear and is critical to gain the maximum life from your tire investment.

-Refer to your owner’s manual for the recommended rotation interval and pattern; generally a rotation interval of 5,000 miles is recommended.
+Refer to your owner’s manual for the recommended rotation interval and pattern; generally, a rotation interval of 5,000 miles is recommended.
 The rotation pattern varies with different makes and models.
 Some vehicles have different size tires on the front and back or directional tires.
 This limits the locations that a tire may take on the vehicle.
-When in doubt, check the owner’s manual or consult a professional technician at D & R for guidance.
+When in doubt, check the owner’s manual or consult a professional technician at D & R Car Care for guidance.
 Tire rotation time also offers a good opportunity to have the tires and wheels balanced.
 It’s another step you can take to maximize your tire investment.

-Tire Balance starts at $19.95
+Standard Tire Balance with Visual Brake Friction Inspection starts at $39.97

 Wheel balance refers to the proper distribution of weight around a revolving tire and wheel assembly.
 Poor wheel balance can have a marked impact on both your vehicle and your safety.

-Proper wheel balance ensures that the wheels, while spinning, do not have a heavy spot that can cause vibration and premature wear of tires, struts, shocks and other steering and suspension components.
+Proper wheel balance ensures that the wheels while spinning do not have a heavy spot that can cause vibration and premature wear of tires, struts, shocks, and other steering and suspension components.
 When combined with proper wheel alignment, balanced wheels ensure smooth and enjoyable driving.

 The most common signs of unbalanced tires are vibration and noise problems.
 When driving with an out-of-balance wheel, the wheel literally bounces down the road rather than spinning smoothly.
-This can affect the speed, handling and mileage of your vehicle.
-Many of today’s vehicles have lightweight suspension systems and are therefore, more sensitive to imbalance than older vehicles.
-It’s a good idea to have your vehicle’s wheels balanced when rotating the tires, about every 5,000 miles.
-It’s not uncommon for wheels to lose a wheel weight from time to time; so periodic balancing minimizes the impact of unbalanced wheels on your car.
+This can affect the speed, handling, and mileage of your vehicle.
+Many of today’s vehicles have lightweight suspension systems and are therefore more sensitive to imbalance than older vehicles.
+It’s a good idea to have your vehicle’s wheels balanced when rotating the tires about every 5,000 miles.
+It’s not uncommon for wheels to lose a wheel weight from time to time, so periodic balancing minimizes the impact of unbalanced wheels on your car.